zacharysalloum/zacharysalloum.github.io/index.md

   <div class="project-org">Personal project</div>
 </div>

-<p class="tldr">My first 3D printer was a $150 Ender 3 that taught me a ton — and frustrated me just as much.
-So I designed and built my own from scratch to fix what it got wrong, on a $1,000 budget and with zero machine-shop access.</p>
+<p class="tldr">The inspiration for this project came from the first 3D printer I owned: a Creality Ender 3.
+I bought that machine for $150, and it taught me much about 3D printing and additive manufacturing.
+However, it left a ton on the table in terms of performance. </p>

 <div class="hero-shot">
   <img src="/assets/images/frontView2.jpeg" alt="Completed custom 3D printer, front view">